ajle0/assignment_II/README.md

 # assignment_II
-Database schema is as follows
+Database schema is as follows;

 CREATE DATABASE user_db;

 USE user_db;